Dadagum/MineSweeperHinter/README.md

 - 'S' with green blackground: represents a safe grid so you can click it later.
 - 'M' with red blackground: represents a mine grid so you can mark it down later.

-If nothing changes, the program fails to work and more information must be provided.
+If nothing changes, the program fails to work because it isn't smart enough or more information should be provided.

 # EXAMPLE
 ![示例图片](https://raw.githubusercontent.com/Dadagum/MineSweeperHinter/master/minesweeper.png)